Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid: Literature Review

-Other approaches to reduce the number of parameters involved in a spatial VAR include parametric modeling of the transition matrices and possibly combined with dimension reduction. \citet{AiMo06} employed a VAR(1) model for wind fields with a latent process that described the motion of the air masses.
-In that physically-driven model, $\mathbf{A}_1$ and $\mathbf{\Psi}$ were both parameterized as a function of the latent translation of the wind fields. \citet{Wi01} and \citet{kat12} implemented a dimension reduction technique with spatial basis functions, and modeled the resulting lower-dimensional process using a VAR(1) model, where the transition matrix had a parametric block structure related to the spatial resolution of the spatial bases. \citet{bes15} built a spatiotemporal model in the state-space form, where the process at all points depended on a common univariate state variable, which was an AR$(1)$ time series and contained large-scale spatial variation (regional information).
-Finally, in econometrics, there is a vast literature on Bayesian VAR with different shrinkage priors on the vectorized transition matrices for high-dimensional VAR models \citep[e.g.,][]{BVAR10,BVAR19}.
+Other approaches to reduce the number of parameters involved in a spatial VAR include parametric modeling of the transition matrices and possibly combined with dimension reduction. \citet{AiMo06} employed a VAR(1) model for wind fields with a latent process that described the motion of the air masses, where $\mathbf{A}_1$ and $\mathbf{\Psi}$ were both parameterized as a function of the latent translation of the wind fields. \citet{Wi01} and \citet{kat12} implemented a dimension reduction technique with spatial basis functions, and modeled the resulting lower-dimensional process using a VAR(1) model, where the transition matrix had a parametric block structure related to the spatial resolution of the spatial bases. \citet{bes15} built a spatiotemporal model in the state-space form, where the process at all points depended on a common univariate state variable, which was an AR$(1)$ time series that contained large-scale spatial variation (regional information).